 Krabi To Koh Phi Phi Distance

-It is relatively simple to work out the distance from Krabi to Koh Phi Phi.
-This is thanks to there being only one real route you can take to get there.
+Once your Krabi itinerary has come to an end and you are trying to figure out where to go next, why not choose Koh Phi Phi?
+They are relatively close together and thankfully it is relatively simple to work out the distance from Krabi to Koh Phi Phi.
+This is because there is only one real route you can take to get there.
 Though depending on what type of boat you decide to book will affect how long this journey actually takes.
 For example, a speed boat is a lot quicker than a local ferry.

 All in all the journey itself is roughly around 45 kilometers over the Andaman Sea.
 This is likely to take you somewhere between 30 minutes to 2 and a half hours depending on the type of boat you booked.
 Also, be aware that if you are traveling during the wet season this trip may take longer again thanks to the ocean currents and waves being a lot more aggressive than during the dry season.